ErikFortune/fgv/libraries/ts-extras/etc/ts-extras.api.md

 }
 export { Experimental }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-extras" does not have an export "Result"
-//
 // @beta
 class ExtendedArray<T> extends Array<T> {
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver